 The best way of being sure that your cat will be returned to you if it gets lost is to get it microchipped.
 This is an inexpensive and painless procedure.
 Check with your local vet to find out the price.
+Always keep the contact details registered with the microchip up-to-date, especially if you move home or change your phone.

-If you find a stray cat and can get it to your vet, he will scan it to see if it has a microchip which will identify its owner.
+If you find a stray cat and can get it to your vet, they will scan it to see if it has a microchip which will identify its owner.
 There is usually no charge for this service.

 What to do if your cat is missing: